-In The Mysterious Abductions, the first novel in the middle grade series, animals are disappearing without a trace-and it's up to Dawn, a serious fox, Tobin, a sweet pangolin, and Bismark, a pint-sized sugar glider, to find out why.
-With the help of a gentle wombat, a jittery jerboa, a band of coyotes, and some kooky bats, the Nocturnals journey to the depths of the earth and play a wacky, high-stakes game that will determine their survival.
+In The Mysterious Abductions, Dawn, a serious fox, Tobin, a sweet pangolin, and Bismark, the loud mouthed, pint sized sugar glider, are nocturnal friends that form a brigade to protect themselves from a blood-thirsty snake.
+Then animals begin disappearing without a trace, and the brigade realizes that their night realm is threatened.
+Together with the help of a wombat, a band of coyotes, and many other Nocturnals, Dawn, Tobin, and Bismark journey to the depths of the earth in a wacky, high stakes game that determines their survival.